|Sitemap||Education||Fear Not||Patient Earth||Search||Countries|

 To update your Nature knowledge you should ask questions|

 Better in-depth knowledge helps You preserve and not to destroy Earth!
 A good environmental education helps You to understand and to deal with coming changes and challenges.
-Many BSB members can prove that more knowledge about Earth makes life Earth.
+Many members can prove that more knowledge about Earth makes life Earth.

-BSB wants to keep Earth beautiful, and offers you information needed to understand our changing Earth climate!
+We want to keep Earth beautiful, and offer you information needed to understand our changing Earth climate!

 The more you know the more you and we can do to reduce the coming damages!

 We promote public awareness and participation in Nature conservation through publicity + educational activities.